LiteQSign: Lightweight and Quantum-Safe Signatures for Heterogeneous IoT Applications: Introduction

-\underline{\textbf{\textit{ $\bullet$ Online/Offline Verification}}}: \infhors~enables verifiers to derive one-time public keys from the master public key either on-demand or prior to verification.
-The public key construction is computationally costly due to the encrypted function evaluations.
-However, it can be done before receiving signatures.
-It can be run by the verifier stand-alone or offloaded to a resourceful cloud server.
-Hence, the overhead of public key construction is substantially mitigated in practice.
+$\bullet$ \textbf{\textit{Compact Multi-User Storage and Online/Offline Verification}}: $\infhors$ offers a scalable solution by allowing verifiers to derive one-time public keys from a constant-size master public key, removing the need for storing per-user keys or certificates—even for large-scale deployments (e.g., $2^{20}$ users).
+Public keys can be precomputed or generated on-demand before verification.
+Though key construction involves encrypted function evaluations, it can be performed independently by the verifier or offloaded to a resourceful cloud server, significantly minimizing its practical impact.

-All these properties indicate that \infhors~is an ideal post-quantum signature to achieve lightweight and scalable authentication for resource-limited IoT applications.

-\underline{\textbf{\textit{Limitations and Discussion on Potential Applications}}}: The signature verification of \infhors~is computationally costlier than the NIST PQC digital signatures with a larger public key.
-Therefore, \infhors~is not suitable for delay-aware applications that demand immediate verification (e.g., real-time authentication in vehicular~\cite{behnia2019aris} or smart-grid systems) or for resource-limited verifiers.